 Marketing messages light up our wrists, buzz and beep in our pockets and talk back to us in our homes.
-While this may sound intrusive, it has become part of everyday life.
+Although this may sound intrusive, it has become part of everyday life.

 As marketers, we must build trust with our shoppers and customers.
 We must offer authentic experiences that connect on a human level and demonstrate value propositions that will, hopefully, encourage the shopper to become a customer.